 Towards the end of 2013 we were told that the MVT could not continue to support the show due to internal financial reasons, therefore it was suggested we run it as a separate organisation.To secure the future and success of further shows, a new independent Charity was formed early in 2014.
 Due to massive amount of work involved in getting started up again, we decided that at least for 2014 we would go back to making the show a 2 day event, giving our show team some more time.

 Most of the work for this event is done by our members (and their partners who often get roped in) who volunteer their time to make it a great family day out.
 There is free evening entertainment given to exhibitors in our bar area.
 You can be added to our show e-newsletter here: subscribe to our e-newsletter

-This rural setting adds to our displays, with the woods, grass and lakes enhancing scenes from D-Day holding camps through to Operation Goodwood.
+This rural setting added to our displays, with the woods, grass and lakes enhancing scenes from D-Day holding camps through to Operation Goodwood.

-You can also visit our show website at: www.militaryandflyingmachines.org.uk
+You can visit our show website at: www.militaryandflyingmachines.org.uk